taw00/writing-resources/Documents/on-fonts.md

 So, get your document into manuscript form.
 The font?
 The font selection becomes even easier: **Times New Roman**.
 Now, this initial document (before you look at submission guidelines) can be any font you like, but my recommendation is to cave to convention and format it in Times New Roman.
 It's proprietary, but it is what the industry expects.
 And if you are submitting to a third party, you need to give them what they demand.

-*A write-to-completion tip:* Everything I write to completion, whether I submit it or not, I eventually format it in such a way.
-It is good practice to file all of your work in a completed state.
-I also print it out and file the hardcopy away for posterity.
+*A write-to-completion tip:* Everything I write I write to completion, whether I submit it or not, I eventually format it in such a way.
+It is good practice to file all of your work for posterity in a completed state.
+I also print it out and file the hardcopy away as well.
 Electrons are ephemeral; paper is forever.

 > Note, Shunn's site focuses on narrative prose and poetry.
-For screenplays and non-narrative non-fiction, the guidelines can be different.
-For screenplays choose **Courier New** and for non-narrative non-fiction, choose _probably_ Times New Roman, but maybe even Arial or Helvetica.
-I don't have a lot of experience with screenplays and non-narrative prose.
+For non-narrative non-fiction, the guidelines can be different.
+Some Arial-like sans-serif typeface is generally accepted, though, again, Times New Roman is always a safe bet if they give you no guidelines.
+I don't have a lot of experience with non-narrative prose in the submissions process.

+> The screenplay standards are strict.
+You screenplay is _required_ to use a typeface that is metrically identical to Courier.
+Not Courier New, but Courier.
+But Courier is dated.
+Instead use *[Courier Prime](https://johnaugust.com/2013/introducing-courier-prime)*, and if your prefer (and they allow), *Courier Prime Sans*.
+Courier Prime is a safe bet and the industry has embraced it.
+(If you use the programs Fade In or Final Draft to write your screenplay, their own versions of Courier also meet the spec.)
+And that is all I am going to say about screenplays now.

 Okay.
 You have a manuscript.
 It's submission time!